Downside Abbey: Library

 The Monastery's collections consist of some 450,000 books, incunabula, manuscripts and periodicals, held alongside the archives of the English Benedictine Congregation.
 The collection of medieval manuscripts has been described as "the most important in the South West of England".
 The collections are housed in a six-storey octagonal building designed in 1960s style by Francis Pollen (an alumnus of Downside School) and completed in 1971.
 When the library was designated as Grade II listed in 2024, it was described as "a highly imaginative building ... with high-quality workmanship; ... good quality joinery and cabinetry throughout".

 Following a Heritage Lottery Fund grant of £856,000 in 2013, the archives opened to the public, and much of the collection of rare books and manuscripts was digitised.
 The grant also enabled repair and improvement of the library building.

 In March 2017, it was reported that the Abbey was to publish a copy of a Georgian recipe book from 1793 that was discovered in its library in 2016.
 Amongst other items, it included one of the earliest known UK recipes for curry.
 It also chronicles day-to-day life at Begbrook House near Bristol.

 Cemetery

 The Abbey Cemetery, primarily a burial ground for the community, also contains two war graves of World War II: a Lieutenant of the Duke of Cornwall's Light Infantry and a Sub-Lieutenant of the Royal New Zealand Navy.
-Others buried here include Mrs. Baron Charles von Hügel, and two of her children, Friedrich and Pauline.
+Others buried here include Baroness Charles von Hügel, and two of her children, Friedrich and Pauline.